 I don’t often use the word awesome – I can’t bear it usually and think it is overused.
 But yesterday while home alone at the end if my session, I found myself calling it awesome aloud in autopilot.
 Weird.

 I love how gurus can offer free exercise online and you can have the choice to pay them for new online sessions through their own websites.
 One day I am sure I will when I can prioritise personal expenditures.
 Or attend a class.

 I then had my usual dairy free porridge but this time stirred in a tablespoon of golden syrup and 5g of pumpkin & sunflower seeds.

 Normally I just have it with sweetener and water and am in need for lunch by 12 like clockwork.
 However, this time I wasn’t hungry until 1:30pm, giving me some flexibility to create today’s soup.

 Last night I raided my hardly-touched whole food box full of grains, lentils and many others.
 I would eat more of them but my fiance is not a fan – but with my soups during the day, I thought I should take advantage.

 If you don’t want to miss out on future recipes, then why not subscribe for free below to get the latest straight in your inbox?

-3. Add the potatoes, celery, carrots and herbs and cover, cooking for a further 10 minutes until all are softened.
+Add the potatoes, celery, carrots and herbs and cover, cooking for a further 10 minutes until all are softened.

 Now add the soup mix and any remaining ingredients, in to the pan and simmer until all is tender and serve with slices of lemon.
 This is particularly lovely with finely chopped fresh basil stirred in too.